dotnet/docs-maui/docs/platform-integration/device/sensors.md

 The <xref:Microsoft.Maui.Devices.Sensors.IAccelerometer> interface provides access to the sensor, and is available through the <xref:Microsoft.Maui.Devices.Sensors.Accelerometer.Default?displayProperty=nameWithType> property.
 Both the `IAccelerometer` interface and `Accelerometer` class are contained in the `Microsoft.Maui.Devices.Sensors` namespace.

+> [!NOTE]
+> If your app needs to gather accelerometer sensor data using the <xref:Microsoft.Maui.Devices.Sensors.SensorSpeed.Fastest> sensor speed, you must declare the `HIGH_SAMPLING_RATE_SENSORS` permission.
+For more information, see [Accelerometer](#accelerometer).

 The detect shake API uses raw readings from the accelerometer to calculate acceleration.
 It uses a simple queue mechanism to detect if 3/4ths of the recent accelerometer events occurred in the last half second.
 Acceleration is calculated by adding the square of the X, Y, and Z ($x^2+y^2+z^2$) readings from the accelerometer and comparing it to a specific threshold.

 To start monitoring the accelerometer sensor, call the <xref:Microsoft.Maui.Devices.Sensors.IAccelerometer.Start%2A?displayProperty=nameWithType> method.
 When a shake is detected, the <xref:Microsoft.Maui.Devices.Sensors.IAccelerometer.ShakeDetected?displayProperty=nameWithType> event is raised.
 Use the <xref:Microsoft.Maui.Devices.Sensors.IAccelerometer.Stop%2A?displayProperty=nameWithType> method to stop monitoring the sensor.
 You can detect the monitoring state of the accelerometer with the `IAccelerometer.IsMonitoring` property, which will be `true` if the accelerometer was started and is currently being monitored.